The Latest

 About Me

-I am a writer, editor, teacher, and disability advocate in the Washington, DC area.
-Find my work in The Washington Post, The Week, Al Jazeera, The Independent, Huffington Post, Craft Literary, Brevity, The Rumpus, Shenandoah, McSweeney’s Internet Tendency, Poet Lore, Fairy Tale Review, and many more newspapers, magazines, and literary journals.
-My writing has been included on the Wigleaf Top 50 and has been nominated for Best American Essays, The Pushcart Prize, Best of the Net, Best Small Fictions, and Best Microfiction.
+I am a writer, developmental editor, teacher, and disability advocate in the Washington, DC area.
+You can read my work in The Washington Post, The Week, Al Jazeera, McSweeney’s Internet Tendency, The Independent, Huffington Post, Craft Literary, Brevity, The Rumpus, Shenandoah, The Offing, Passages North, Los Angeles Review, Poet Lore, Fairy Tale Review, and many more newspapers, magazines, and literary journals.
+My writing has been included in the Wigleaf Top 50 and has been nominated for Best American Essays, The Pushcart Prize, Best of the Net, Best Small Fictions, and Best Microfiction.

-I have both a Master of Fine Arts and a Master of Education, extensive teaching experience, and I love to speak with large and small groups about education, disability support, mental health, and all things writing!
-I currently teach both creative writing and composition/rhetoric at American University and Marymount University.
-I also edit novels and prose collections for Alan Squire Publishing.
-I have participated on and/or moderated panels at AWP, The Washington Writers Conference, The Writer’s Center, the 1455 Summer Literary Festival, Conversations and Connections, and more.
+I have a Master of Fine Arts and a Master of Education, extensive teaching experience, and I love to speak with large and small groups about education, disability support, mental health, and all things writing!
+I have participated on and/or moderated panels at AWP, Washington Writers Conference, The Writer’s Center, 1455 Summer Literary Festival, Conversations and Connections, Manuscript to Marketplace, CityLit, and more.

 For more about me, please click here.